 Carbon monoxide might be an emergency, so it’s not a thing to take lightly.

 Carbon monoxide is hazardous because you aren’t able to see it, detect it with your nose or taste it.
 It’s nonirritating in little doses and can’t be purified.

 2. It Can Be Fatal Within Minutes

-3. Carbon Monoxide Symptoms Can Mirror Other Illnesses
+3. Carbon Monoxide Symptoms Can Mimic Other Illnesses

-How to Guard Your Family from Carbon Monoxide
+How to Defend Your Family from Carbon Monoxide

-There’s no justification to take a chance with carbon monoxide poisoning.
+There’s no justification to gamble with carbon monoxide poisoning.